A priori bounds for 2-d generalised Parabolic Anderson Model: Maximum principle

-and we treat each separately, similarly as in Section \ref{reduction}.
+separately, similarly as in Section \ref{reduction}.
 The difference is that now we only write equalities, making sure that each term has the correct order bound to make the sum in \eqref{sumofdifferentscales} well defined as $N \rightarrow \infty$.
 We separate the analysis of \eqref{reductionofG} into Lemmas \ref{splittinglemma1}, \ref{splittinglemma2} and \ref{splittinglemma3}.
-Their proofs are very similar and the proof of the first contains the essence of all, so we prove the first and postpone the the proofs of the other two to Appendix \ref{proofofdecompositionlemmas}.
+Their proofs are very similar and the proof of the first contains all the key ingredients, so we prove the first and postpone the proofs of the other two to Appendix \ref{proofofdecompositionlemmas}.
 We will make repeated use of Lemmas \ref{lemmaofblowups} and \ref{lemmarelatinggradients} throughout this section.

 \begin{lemma} Let the assumptions of Proposition \ref{regularisedequationwithtransport} be in force.
 Then, it holds that

 where the functions $a^{\noise}_L, b^{\noise}_L$ are smooth and the convergence is uniform over $z \in D_{T_1}^{T_{\star}}$.
 Moreover, $a^{\noise}_L$ satisfies \eqref{controlALdominant1}-\eqref{controlALnoise} and $b^{\noise}_L$ satisfies \eqref{controlonBL2}-\eqref{controlonBL}. \end{lemma}